Foundation / Corporation

 Letters of inquiry (LOI) may be submitted at any time throughout the year.
 The Foundations' program staff recommends LOI submission in Private Higher Education and Interfaith Leadership and Religious Literacy well in advance of the March 1 and November 1 full grant proposal deadlines to ensure time for revisions and the preparation of a full grant proposal.
 The below timetables may be helpful for your planning purposes.

-- November 2, 2017 - May 15, 2018: AVDF staff and trustees consideration of all full grant proposals.
-Decisions regarding full grant proposals received November 1, 2017 will be made no later than May 15, 2018.
+AVDF staff and trustees consideration of all full grant proposals.
+Decisions regarding full grant proposals received November 1 will be made no later than June of the following year.